snubwoody/wakunguma.com/src/articles/web-apps.md

 For example, to compile to MacOS and IOS you need XCode, there is no way around it, which means you will need some kind of Mac device.

-Not all platforms expose a `draw_x` api so developers resort to broser technologies.
+Not all platforms expose a `draw_x` api so developers resort to browser technologies.

 ### Windows
 On windows there have been **many** native toolkits, but Microsoft doesn't seem to manage these for very long.